MVS Suspension Bridge Unit

 General Description

-The suspenders are distributed at constant and relatively short distances.
-Loads are applied to the beam by coupling masses at a series of load points to simulate a distributed load.
+The bridge deck is simulated by a lightweight alloy beam, which is supported by the two parallel main cables through bars that act as suspenders.
+These suspenders are distributed at constant and relatively short distances, supporting the loads applied to the beam.
+Loads are applied to the beam by placing masses at a series of load points, simulating a distributed load.

 Exercises and guided practices